hundeo:

 FCI Group: Sheepdogs and Cattledogs (except Swiss Cattledogs)

-The Hollandse Herdershond is also called the Dutch Shepherd Dog.
+The Dutch Shepherd Dog is also known as the Hollandse Herdershond.
 This dog breed is hardly known in Germany.
-The medium-sized dog breed is closely related to the Belgian Shepherd.
-It is equally popular as a family dog or as a companion for active people (e.g. jogging, riding or cycling).
+The medium-sized breed is closely related to the Belgian Shepherd Dog.
+It is just as popular as a family dog as it is as a companion for active people (e.g. when jogging, riding or cycling).

 Artboard 26